garystafford/storefront-demo-fulfillment/README.md

-# Kafka Traveler Microservices Demo: Orders
+# Kafka Traveler Microservices Demo: Fulfillment

-## Orders Service
+## Fulfillment Service

 Spring Boot/Kafka/Mongo Microservice, one of a set of microservices for this project.
 Services use Spring Kafka 2.1.6 to maintain eventually consistent data between their different `Customer` domain objects.